angus-c/just/README.md

 I welcome pull requests for additional utilities (and corrections to existing ones).

 ## New Module Guidelines
-* must have zero dependencies
+* must not depend on any other npm modules
 * assume this is hot code and code accordingly
   * favor for loops over high order functions
   * don't repeatedly access the same property, assign to a var